How Do You Figure Out The Number Of Protons

 Advanced Concepts: Isotopes and Ions

 Isotopes are variants of a particular element that differ in neutron number but have the same number of protons.
-Here's one way to look at it: carbon-12 and carbon-14 are both isotopes of carbon, meaning they both have 6 protons, but carbon-12 has 6 neutrons while carbon-14 has 8 neutrons Surprisingly effective..
+Take this: carbon-12 and carbon-14 are both isotopes of carbon, meaning they both have 6 protons, but carbon-12 has 6 neutrons while carbon-14 has 8 neutrons And that's really what it comes down to..

 Ions are atoms or molecules that have gained or lost electrons, resulting in a net electric charge.
-Take this: a sodium ion (Na+) has lost one electron, but it still has 11 protons, making it sodium.
+To give you an idea, a sodium ion (Na+) has lost one electron, but it still has 11 protons, making it sodium.

 Understanding these concepts is crucial because they demonstrate that while the number of protons defines the element, the number of neutrons and electrons can vary, creating different isotopes and ions.